-BPA and Testosterone: 5 Surprising Sources Filled with Testosterone Lowering Bisphenol A
+BPA and Testosterone: 5 Sources Filled with Testosterone Lowering Bisphenol A

-Bisphenol A (BPA) is a man made chemical that was first synthesised back in 1891.
-It’s heavily used in the manufacturing processes of polycarbonate plastics and epoxy resins, and it’s often hailed as one of the most conventional chemicals.
+Bisphenol A (BPA) is a man made chemical that was first synthesized back in 1891.
+It’s heavily used in the manufacturing processes of polycarbonate plastics and epoxy resins and it’s often hailed as one of the most conventional chemicals.

 What’s even more troubling is the fact that in all of the studies I’ve seen, 95-99% of the test subjects had detectable levels of BPA in their system.
 So BPA affects nearly everyone.

 That’s why I created you this list of 5 hidden sources of BPA, so that you can avoid the things that are slowly crushing the life out of your testicles.

 Grocery store receipts, bus tickets, air plane tickets, and basically everything that’s “instantly printed” after your purchase, contain huge amounts of Bisphenol A.

 This is because the thermal paper on which the receipt is printed on contains alarmingly high levels of BPA as seen in this study.

 When you handle those receipts or even worse, store them in your wallet, you’re constantly exposed to BPA.
 This study actually found out that you can experience a five-fold increase in your BPA levels, few hours after fiddling around with thermal paper.

 You can avoid this by not taking the receipts that you don’t actually need, or if you do, don’t fiddle around with them and wash your hands as soon as you can.